 How do you get from chemicals to code?
 How do you get a code without designing one?

-Perry Marshall and private equity investment group Natural Code LLC have issued a technology prize to find out.
+Perry Marshall and private equity investment group Natural Code LLC have issued a technology prize to find a person who can solve this.

 Does life harness undiscovered laws of physics?
 Are there unknown emergent properties in nature?